 What is the best way to quit smoking?

-Research tells us that the best way to stop smoking is to use an evidenced-based medication like nicotine replacement therapy (patches, gum, lozenge oral spray etc) or there are other prescribed medications which are very effective and which your doctor or pharmacists will explain to you.
+The recommended way to stop smoking is to use an evidenced-based medication like nicotine replacement therapy (patches, gum, lozenge oral spray etc) or there are other prescribed medications which are very effective and which your doctor or pharmacists will explain to you.
 Getting the right help and support is really important.
 There are many free stop smoking support services which will significantly increase your chances of quitting successfully (see details of services below)

 If you would like to learn about techniques that can help you quit smoking click here.